Daly City, California

 Sunny Days: 260

-70100 Affordability
+85100 Affordability

-80100 Schools
+85100 Schools

-80100 Diversity
+75100 Diversity

-88100 Safety
+95100 Safety

 There’s a lot to like in Daly City.
 The homes are way less expensive than other cities nearby.
 It’s an easy commute into the city and people are chill and friendly.
 Perhaps though the best thing about the city is the rich Filipino culture that permeates Daly City.
-With 33,000 Filipino American residents it has been called “the Pinoy Capital of the United States”.
+With 33,000 Filipino American residents, it has been called “the Pinoy Capital of the United States”.
 The result is a tight-knit community, great food, and a family-friendly vibe that makes it safe and a great place to raise a family.

-There are many locals who say that global warming has made Daly City a bit less foggy but regardless you need to prepare yourself for the cold and fog that sits on top of the western side of San Francisco and south down through Daly City and Pacifica.
-Some grow to love the cooler air and some (particularly those who move from SoCal) who flee the cold for warmer, sunnier climes.
+Many locals say that global warming has made Daly City a bit less foggy but regardless you need to prepare yourself for the cold and fog that sits on top of the western side of San Francisco and south down through Daly City and Pacifica.
+Some grow to love the cooler air and some (particularly those who move from SoCal) flee the cold for warmer, sunnier climes.
 The most important thing is to be sure to tour the city and see the homes on a foggy day so you don’t get tricked into thinking things are mostly sunny here.

 Why You Should Move Here Now?